davidesestiliwork/MyWebProject2/README.md

 # MyWebProject2

-GenerateAndDownloadHash is a servlet that generate checksums in BSD-style.
+GenerateAndDownloadHash is a servlet that generate checksums in GNU-style.

 Has been tested on Wildlfy 10.1/Tomcat 9/Tomcat 8.